daffakamal/tugas-1-nwdc-2022/README.md

 # tugas-1-nwdc-2022
-Creating a landing page with HTML and CSS (not responsive)
+A landing page build with HTML and CSS (not yet responsive)